MadhuraProjects/GitDemoFirst/README.md

-# GitDemoFirst
+Introduction:
-#End to End Automation UI Testing project of a real time retail website using Selenium WebDriver, TestNG, Maven
+End to End UI Automation Testing project of a real time retail website using Selenium WebDriver 4.8 version in Core Java using Maven framework, TestNG, Cucumber.